MSU-DHI-Lab/data-workflows-workshop/day-02-repeatable-flows-and-provenance/01-labs/lab-01/README.md

 ## Step 7: Stop NiFi When Finished Exploring

-When you are done looking around the NiFi UI, go back to your terminal and press Ctrl+C to stop the container.
+When you are done looking around the NiFi UI, go back to your terminal and press **Ctrl+C** (hold the Control key and press C) to stop NiFi.

+> **Note:** In a terminal, Ctrl+C means "stop the running program" — it is NOT copy/paste like in other applications.

-You should see Docker logs stop and your terminal prompt return.
+You should see the logs stop and your terminal prompt return (the blinking cursor waiting for your next command).

 If the container does not stop cleanly, run `docker compose down` in the same directory to force a shutdown.